 After a search for a missing spouse is deemed unsuccessful, you can file for your divorce and tell the court in earnest that you attempted to find them.
 If another 60 days pass without word from your spouse, you can file for divorce and start using newspaper notifications to reach them, as mentioned above in the FAQ about serving divorce paperwork.

 Divorcing a missing spouse is difficult, but not impossible.
 Call 850-344-1597 for help.

 How Do I Divorce Without Going to Court?

 Most people understandably want to steer well clear of courtrooms for any reason, but especially for a family law dispute.
 The truth is your divorce will require the court’s attention at least once during its progression: for the final approval and signature from a Florida family law judge.
 The other truth is you can take steps to try to make certain a single court date is all you need.

 When a divorce is heavily contested or highly complicated, it is possible to end up in court again and again, fighting for what you want in litigation.
 With mediation or arbitration, you can explore alternative dispute resolution methods to help smooth out and speed up your divorce.
 Relying on the spirit of cooperation, alternative dispute resolutions try to find middle grounds that spouses can agree works best.
 This idea of working together and not against one another can help push litigation to the back of everyone’s minds, greatly reducing the chances of having to go to court more than once.
 Indeed, you may even be able to not go to court at all if you are allowed to send your divorce attorney in your stead for the final approval.

-Learn about mediation in Fort Walton Beach by asking for an initial consultation now.
+Learn about mediation by asking for an initial consultation now.

 Should I Try to Manage My Divorce On My Own?